awsdocs/aws-iot-docs/developerguide/device-advisor-tests.md

 ]
 ```
 Test case outputs:
-Pass: The client device completed TLS handshake with AWS IoT\.
+Pass: The device under test completed TLS handshake with AWS IoT\.
-Pass with warnings: The client device completed TLS handshake with AWS IoT, but there were TLS warning messages from the device or AWS IoT\.
+Pass with warnings: The device under test completed TLS handshake with AWS IoT, but there were TLS warning messages from the device or AWS IoT\.
-Fail: The client device failed to complete TLS handshake with AWS IoT due to handshake error\.
+Fail: The device under test failed to complete TLS handshake with AWS IoT due to handshake error\.

 **"TLS Device Support for AWS IoT recommended Cipher Suites"**
-Validates that the cipher suites in the TLS Client Hello message from the client device contains [AWS IoT recommended cipher suites](transport-security.md)\.
+Validates that the cipher suites in the TLS Client Hello message from the device under test contains [AWS IoT recommended cipher suites](transport-security.md)\.
 It provides additional insights into cipher suites supported by the device\.
 *API test case definition:*
-`EXECUTION_TIMEOUT` \(optional\) is in milliseconds\.
 `EXECUTION_TIMEOUT` has a default value of 5 minutes\.
+We recommend a timeout value of 2 minutes\.

 ```
 "tests":[